addunn/AlgoTraderExample/README.md

 ## Features

 - Custom scheduler for a "set it and forget it" application.
-- Integrates with polygon.io to pull historical raw trades and quotes. (this project only includes one week of ticks in Jan 2019 for AAPL, SPY, QQQ, MSFT, GLD, AMD)
+- Integrates with polygon.io to pull historical raw trades and quotes. (this project only includes one week of thinned out ticks in Jan 2019 for AAPL, SPY, QQQ, MSFT, GLD, AMD)
 - Takes trades and quotes ticks and creates custom "candles" to have values of your choice: Average Trade Price, Trade Price Open/Close/High/Low, Average Bid Price, Average Ask Price, and Trade Volume.
 - Configure "candle" timespan to HalfSecond, OneSecond, OneMinute, FiveMinutes, FifteenMinutes, HalfHour, and OneHour.
 (Currently set to HalfSecond).
 - Multithreaded via Task.Factory
-- Easily add new stategies by just creating a new strategy file in /AlgoTrader/Strategies/ that inherits from Strategy.
+- Easily add new stategies by just creating a new strategy file in AlgoTraderExample/AT/AlgoTrader/Strategies/ that inherits from Strategy.
 Reflection is used to detect new strategies and will automatically incorporate it when running.
+Project has 4 random example strategies for demonstration purposes.
 - Fast database lookups when retrieving quotes and trade ticks.
 - Uses CefSharp to use a embedded chromium browser as the UI.
 Files are in AlgoTraderExample\AT\compiled\html
 - Caches to disk for faster loading after a "candle" series is constructed from DBs.